ChackDan/PStemp/Update-AzureRmServiceFabricReliability.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmServiceFabricReliability** can update reliability of the cluster
+Use **Update-AzureRmServiceFabricReliability** to update reliability of the primary node type in a  cluster.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Add-AzureRmServiceFabricReliability -ResourceGroupName myResourceGroup -ClusterName myCluster -ReliabilityLevel Silver
+PS c:> Add-AzureRmServiceFabricReliability -ResourceGroupName myResourceGroup -ClusterName myCluster -ReliabilityTier Silver
 ```

-This command will change reliability level of the cluster to silver
+This command changes reliability level of the primary nodetype to silver.

 ## PARAMETERS